nekrutnikolai/mysite/content/about.md

 Hi!

 My name is Nikolai Nekrutenko and I am a junior at [State College Area High School](https://www.scasd.org/).
 I am the president and co-founder of [State High Model Aeronautics Club](https://nikolaiteslovich.github.io/shmac/), SHMAC for short.

+I have several interests about which this website will be about.